Will the SuperGold app replace my card?

 Can I add a photo to my SuperGold card?

 Yes.
 If you’d like to add an ID photograph to your SuperGold card, visit AA or a Vehicle Licensing agent.
-You’ll need to bring your SuperGold card and two documents showing proof of your identity, like your passport, birth certificate, driver licence or a bank statement.
+You’ll need to bring your SuperGold card and three original documents showing proof of your identity, like your passport, birth certificate, driver licence, a bank statement, phone or power account.
+Please see below a full list of the documentation requirements.

 Is SuperGold just for free off-peak transport?